RMIT-SEPT/majorproject-8-mon-17-30-5/README.md

 React should open and run, this is good.

 After you have done this, copy our source code into the react folder.
 And you should be good to go.

+To set up the backend, install intelliJ.
+Create new SpringBoot project.
+And you are good to go.